 This essay was used as an exemplar for the undergraduate course ENGLISH/CSCT 3D03: Science Fiction at McMaster University.
+I also presented this paper at the Religious Diversity in a Secular Age conference at McGill University on September 15, 2017.

 Every episode of Star Trek begins with William Shatner’s sonorous baritone soaring triumphantly, intoning with all the bravado one expects of a starship captain: “Space: the final frontier.
 These are the voyages of the starship… Enterprise.”
 Between 1966 and 1969, those voyages were enjoyed by a veritable legion of loyal viewers, who recognized the show as more than mere prime-time sci-fi pap – as it was, and still is, too often dismissed.
 Indeed, Star Trek, as Robert Asa writes, can “disquiet, disturb, and deconstruct” (34); the themes, ideas, and technologies it explores bear relevance even today, fifty years after its production.
 Perhaps that accounts for its enduring legacy: “no other popular culture phenomenon has shown the depth and breadth of “creations” or “productions”… that Star Trek has, both officially and unofficially” (Jindra 28).
 Fandom runs so deep that, as Robert V. Kozinets argues, Star Trek is “a philosophy that almost approaches a religion” (67).
 Indeed, “one of Star Trek‘s great ironies may be that in rejecting traditional theism it has founded its own ‘religion’ with twin deities of science and humanism” (Asa 50).
 This is certainly a palpable paradox, for through its religious repudiation Star Trek extols a decidedly anti-theist view.